-Bringing together a comprehensive team of physicians, researchers and healthcare professionals with expert knowledge in childhood weight management, the BeWell Kids Clinic works with children and their families to develop strategies and create plans for a healthy lifestyle change.
+Bringing together a comprehensive team of physicians, researchers and healthcare professionals with expert knowledge in childhood obesity, the BeWell Kids Clinic works with children and their families to develop strategies and create plans for a healthy lifestyle change.

-For more information, or to schedule an appointment with the BeWell Kids Clinic team, please call 216.636.5485.
+For more information, or to schedule an appointment with the BeWell Kids Clinic team, please call 216.444.KIDS (5437).

 Working with the local community and schools on public health programs:

 Food is Knowledge